skyshin13/The-Fizz-Bizz/WRITEUP.md

 - Move to a connection pool manager (PgBouncer) in front of PostgreSQL immediately.
 SQLAlchemy's default pool is insufficient under concurrent load.
 - Add read replicas.
 The Explore feed, public project views, and profile pages are all read-heavy and can be served from replicas.
 Only writes (measurements, notes, likes) need the primary.
 - Partition `measurement_logs` by `project_id` or time range.
 At 1M users with dozens of active projects each, this table becomes the largest by far.
 Partitioning keeps index sizes manageable and enables archiving old data to cheaper storage.
 - Add a Redis cache in front of the Explore feed and yeast library.
-These are shared reads with low write frequency — ideal candidates.
+These are shared reads with low write frequency.

 **Application layer**
-- Separate the CER simulation and reminder background tasks into dedicated worker processes (Celery workers backed by Redis or RabbitMQ).
+- Separate the CER simulation and reminder background tasks into dedicated worker processes (Celery workers backed by Redis).
 This removes them from the API process and makes both independently scalable.
 - Horizontally scale the FastAPI API behind a load balancer.
 The API is already stateless (JWT auth, no in-process session state) so this requires no code changes.
 - Move reminder scheduling to a proper task queue with at-least-once delivery guarantees (e.g. Celery + Redis Streams).
 The current asyncio loop can miss a window if the process restarts mid-minute.